Nifirs/2019-Student-Instructor-Management-AF-3rd_Year_Project/README.md

 1.Download the Project folder

-2.Open the Terminal and go to the project folder and type
+2.Open the Terminal and go to the project folder (AF_Student_Info_System - Version-1.1) and type

     cd client